luozejian/video-generator/README.md

-# Video Generator
+# Mock Video Generator

-A video generator that supports creating videos of precise sizes for testing purposes.
+A mock video generator that supports creating videos of precise sizes for testing purposes.

 ## Features